MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

 Advanced Security Audit Policy is enabled via **Default Domain Controllers Policy** GPO.
 These audit events are recorded on the domain controller's Windows Events.
 -->

-### Configure object auditing
+## Configure object auditing

 To collect 4662 events, it's also necessary to configure object auditing on the user objects.
-Here's an example to enable auditing on all users, groups, and computers in the Active Directory domain, but it can be also scoped by OU (organizational unit):
+Here's an example for how to enable auditing on all users, groups, and computers in the Active Directory domain, but it can be also scoped by OU (organizational unit):

+> [!NOTE]
+> It is important to [review and verify your audit policies](#configure-audit-policies) before enabling event collection to ensure that the domain controllers are properly configured to record the necessary events.

 1. Go to the **Active Directory Users and Computers** console.
 1. Select the domain or OU that contains the users, groups, or computers you want to audit.